Beecode-Dev/frei.pictures/content/client-work/zielinsky.md

 title: 'Dachdecker Zielinsky'
 draft: false # set to "true" if you want to hide the content

-link: "ä" # optional URL to link the logo to
+link: "#" # optional URL to link the logo to

 params:
     logo: